CristianQiu/Unity-PerlinNoise-Tool/README.md

 # About
-This Unity project contains a tool for 2D Perlin Noise texture generation.
-It is jobified & burst compiled so it is quite fast even for high resolution textures.
-Note that although it is completely usable, it is very simple.
-I might add more fancy settings such as FBM generation or 3D noise in the future if I needed it for other projects.
+This Unity project contains a tool for 2D Perlin Noise texture generation, with FBM support.
+The noise generation is jobified, burst compiled and written to the texture without intermediate buffers, so it is fast even for high resolution textures.

 To show the window go to Window -> Tools -> Perlin noise texture generator.